-VMI's mission is to produce "citizen-soldiers," men and women educated for civilian life and also prepared to serve their country in the Armed Forces.
+VMI's mission is to produce men and women educated for civilian life and also prepared to serve their country in the Armed Forces.

 Historically about 20 percent of VMI graduates have made the military a career.
 However, approximately 50 percent are commissioned each year upon graduation.
 Cadets must take four years of ROTC instruction and are encouraged to take a commission in the service of their choice, but commissioning is not mandatory.